-- 97. For stack emissions the dispersion model CALPUFF was used to predict ground level concentrations of pollutants.
-CALPUFF is an advanced dispersion model, which is recommended by the ARC for assessment of large industrial air discharges in Auckland. - 98.
-CALPUFF is considered to be appropriate for dispersion modelling of stack emissions. - 99.
+- 104. For stack emissions the dispersion model CALPUFF was used to predict ground level concentrations of pollutants.
+CALPUFF is an advanced dispersion model, which is recommended by the ARC for assessment of large industrial air discharges in Auckland. - 105.
+CALPUFF is considered to be appropriate for dispersion modelling of stack emissions. - 106.
 The model has been used to predict effects over a two week period in winter.
-Mr Fisher's evidence states that, in response to submissions, the model is being run with a full year of data. - 100.
+Mr Fisher's evidence states that, in response to submissions, the model is being run with a full year of data. - 107.
+The model has been used to predict effects from a 25m stack.
+Alternative stack heights have not been considered in detail, as discussed in Section 4.11.1 of this report. - 108.
 We agree that stack dispersion modelling should be undertaken for a full year of meteorological data in accordance with ARC guidance (ARC/NZTA, 2010).
+The results of this modelling are not available at the time of writing and will need to be considered.